 Maintenance at the Alabama street slip way was not considered urgent and other sites have therefore been prioritised.
 In the case of the Melck Street/Uitsig Street Walkway it was recommended that the existing structure be demolished and rebuilt to ensure the repair of all hidden cavities.
-This project was perceived with a sense of urgency because of a sewer line which is situated near the deteriorating concrete steps.
+This project was considered urgent because of a sewer line that is situated near the deteriorating concrete steps.
 No leakage was detected then, but this collapsing concrete structure certainly had the capacity to cause damage to the sewer line.
 DEA&DP authorised the replacement of concrete steps based on the EMMP and consent from SANParks was also granted.
 Once construction had commenced, SANParks intervened and suspended construction in terms of the MLRA.
 It was argued that the original EMMP had not indicated the actual amount and depth of digging that would be required for the re-construction of the concrete steps.
 It became apparent that more sand than initially anticipated had to be excavated in order to remove the foundation.

 Furthermore, an increased footprint was required to ensure the drying out of the area before the insertion of a new foundation.
-Although it was not possible to negotiate a smaller footprint SBM and SANParks agreed on a depth of 300 mm instead of 600 mm for the new foundation.
-Construction has since commenced and is due to be completed in the near future (SBM, Environmental Officer, Nazema Duarte 2014, pers. comm.).
+Although it was not possible to negotiate a smaller footprint, SBM and SANParks agreed on a depth of 300 mm instead of 600 mm for the new foundation.
+Construction has been completed but the contractor is still involved in the ongoing beach cleanup as construction material washes ashore (SBM, Environmental Officer, Nazema Duarte, pers. comm.
+2015).